Rimpfischhorn

 The Rimpfischhorn (4,199 m) is a mountain in the Pennine Alps of Switzerland.
+Along its north ridge lies the prominent sub-peak Grosser Gendarm (4107 m).

 The first ascent of the mountain was by Leslie Stephen and Robert Living with guides Melchior Anderegg and Johann Zumtaugwald on 9 September 1859.
 Their route of ascent was from Fluh Alp via the Rimpfischwänge.